udos86/ng-dynamic-forms/README.md

 </form>
 ```

-## UI Libraries
+## UI Components

 ng2 Dynamic Forms is built to provide solid yet unobtrusive support for a variety of common ui libraries.

-You can instantly plug in your favorite controls
+You can instantly plug in your favorite controls by **installing the appropriate
-by installing the appropriate package and it's peer dependencies from npm:
+package and it's peer dependencies**:
 ```
 npm install @ng2-dynamic-forms/ui-<library-name> --save
 ```

-Every ui module comes with a `DynamicFormControlComponent` that can easily be added to
+Every UI package comes with a `DynamicFormControlComponent` that **can easily be added to
-your component `directives` and `template`:
+your component** `directives` and `template`:
 ```ts
 @Component({